flexera-public/policy_engine_training/10_debugging/README.md

 fpt retrieve_data list_policy_templates_broken.pt --credentials="auth_flexera=your_credential_identifier"
 ```

 All three datasources should now be local JSON files.
-Let's start by looking at the "datasource_ds_policy_templates_with_lessons" file, which corresponds to the datasource that gets validated at the end of execution.
+Let's start by looking at the "datasource_ds_policy_templates_with_lessons.json" file, which corresponds to the datasource that gets validated at the end of execution.

 ```json
 [